coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisites:** Spell Focus, Greater Spell Focus.

 **Benefit:** The deity chooses one school of magic.
-The save DC for any spell of that school increases by one-half the deity's divine rank.
+The save DC for any spell of that school increases by one-half the deity’s divine rank.
 This bonus overlaps (does not stack with) the bonus from Spell Focus or Greater Spell Focus.